TGAC/COPO-documentation/user-guide/datafile.rst

 .. image:: /images/datafile-pairing-3.jpg

-All paired datafiles are moved to the **Paired Datafiles** section (right-hand side table in the screenshot below).
+All paired datafiles are displayed under **Paired Datafiles** section (right-hand side table on the screenshot below).
 Within this section, previously paired files can be unpaired by clicking the red icon beside a pair.

 .. image:: /images/datafile-pairing-2.jpg